 This said, the key thing you must take into consideration is your budget.
-Putting a massive strain on your finances is going to be counterproductive, but if you can afford to comfortably repay more every month, why don't you?
+Putting a massive strain on your finances is going to be counterproductive, but if you can afford to comfortably repay more every month, why wouldn't you?

-Setting your mortgage term shorter is good if you have the intention to overpay but never do.
+Setting your mortgage term shorter is beneficial if you have the intention to overpay but never do.
 By setting your contractual monthly repayment higher, your increased mortgage payment will soon become part of the general monthly exodus from your current account known as "the bills".
 It also means that your money is going to be working more efficiently, reducing your mortgage quicker, and therefore freeing you of your biggest monthly financial commitment even sooner than you thought.